HassanAli-star/big_data_pipeline/README.md

 # Streaming Data Processing Pipeline

 ## Overview
 This pipeline is designed to process real-time streaming data using Kafka, Apache Spark, and Docker for containerization.
 Apache Airflow is used to orchestrate the process, ensuring the workflow is smooth and repeatable.
-The processed data is output in the form of reports, which are saved to a specified file system.
+The processed data is output in the form of reports, which are saved to a specified local file system.

 ### Architecture